benhastings/leader-resources/customer-success-engineer-interview.md

 - Tell me about a time you had to get deeply technical in a domain you weren't already expert in to solve a customer problem.
 How did you approach it and what was the result?
 - Have you ever identified a bug or architectural issue in your own product while helping a customer?
 What did you do with that information?

-> What to listen for: Mediocre candidates describe what they would do generically.
-Good ones recount specific incidents.
-Great ones show systematic thinking, intellectual curiosity, and closed loops — they didn't just fix it, they followed it through.
+> What to listen for: generically vs specific incidents.
+Systematic thinking, intellectual curiosity, and closed loops — they didn't just fix it, they followed it through.

 ## Customer Empathy & Communication
 - How do you adjust your technical communication when you're talking to an engineer vs. a VP vs. a skeptical end user?